mortezadalil/Pro-Translator/README.md

 3. Enter or paste text in the input field
 4. Choose the target language
 5. Click "Translate"

+### Sentence Optimization
+1. Click on the "PT" icon in the menu bar/system tray
+2. Select "Translate Now"
+3. Enter or paste text in the input field
+4. Toggle on the "Optimize Sentence" option
+5. Click "Translate" to get both translation and optimization

 ### Text Selection Features
 - Select specific portions of the translated or original text